MariaCuconu/Console-based-Messaging-App/README.md

 # Console-based-Messaging-App
-summer project to better understand Computer Networks.
+Summer project to better understand Computer Networks.
 Supports concurrent send of messages and files.